Man and woman charged in road rage shooting caught on video appear before a judge

 ORIGINAL REPORT: Road rage may have sparked N. Harris Co. shooting captured on camera

-Benjamin Greene is charged with aggravated assault and Nataly Ortiz is charged with aggravated assault with a deadly weapon after they both were captured on cellphone video in a shocking road rage incident Tuesday afternoon.
+Benjamin Greene is charged with aggravated assault and Nazly Ortiz is charged with aggravated assault with a deadly weapon after they were both captured on cellphone video in a shocking road rage incident Tuesday afternoon.

-The victim had his 2-year-old son with him in the car at the time of the shooting, according to Harris County Sheriff Ed Gonzalez.
+The victim had a 2-year-old boy with him in the car at the time of the shooting, according to Harris County Sheriff Ed Gonzalez.

 It was revealed in court that Greene is a combat veteran who served in the Navy and has a 10-year-old son.